How to Paint RV Cabinets

 The best primer for RV cabinets

 One of the most common questions I am asked is what primer I like to use.
 I use Kilz oil-based primer for all of my RV painting projects.
-It works really well and it also dries quickly.
-I recommend using oil-based primer instead of water-based.

-You can get it at most hardware stores and I believe even most Walmarts carry it in-store.
-I like to keep a gallon on hand when I’m working on projects although it does stretch pretty far.
+I like to keep a gallon on hand when working on projects, although it stretches pretty far.
 I also use the same primer for our camper walls.

 Make sure that you are in a well-ventilated area when using it.
 If there are windows nearby, open them to let the fumes escape.
-This primer is very strong and usually makes my eyes water/burn so use protective glasses if needed.

 I only apply one coat of primer.
 As I mentioned earlier, it dries very quickly.
 It’s usually dry to the touch in about 30 mins and I’m able to paint shortly after that.
 Use your own discretion according to what the can of primer says.